LunarG/VulkanTools/via/README.md

  2. Validate that your Vulkan Loader and drivers are installed properly
  3. Capture your system state in a form that can be used as an attachment when submitting bugs

- This document describes where to find the source for VIA, building it, runnning it, and how to understand the resulting command line output that is generated.
+ This document describes where to find the source for VIA, building it, running it, and how to understand the resulting command line output that is generated.

 <BR />